Associate Professor of Music Education

-Mary Land is Director of Bands and Assistant Professor of Music at Young Harris College in Young Harris, Georgia.
-Mary received the Educational Doctorate in Music Education from the University of Georgia in 2015.
-Dr. Land, a native of North Augusta, South Carolina, received her Bachelor of Music Education degree from the University of Georgia and her Master of Music Education degree from Vandercook College of Music in Chicago, Illinois.
+Mary Land is Associate Professor of Music Education and conductor of the University Concert Band at Western Michigan University.
+Prior to this appointment, she was Director of Bands and Instrumental Music Education at Young Harris College in Young Harris, Georgia.
+Before those positions, Dr. Land was a public-school band director in Georgia.
+She received her Educational Doctorate from the University of Georgia.
+Dr. Land received her Bachelor of Music Education degree from the University of Georgia and her Master of Music Education degree from Vandercook College of Music in Chicago, Illinois.
 She has served the Georgia Music Educators Association in various state and local offices.
-Dr. Land is currently the immediate past president of the Georgia Music Educators Association and the CNAfME state chair.
-She continues to make numerous appearances as an adjudicator, conductor, and clinician throughout the United States and has recently joined the Conn Selmer Division of educational clinicians.
-Her professional affiliations include GMEA, NAfME, IAJE, CBDNA, and Delta Kappa Gamma Society International Professional Teacher Association.
-Dr. Land serves on the Board of Directors for the Midwest International Band and Orchestra Clinic and is a member of the Zeta Chapter of Phi Beta Mu International Bandmasters Fraternity.
+Dr. Land is currently the immediate past president of the Georgia Music Educators Association and the former CNAfME state chair.
+Dr. Land serves on the Board of Directors for the Midwest International Band and Orchestra Clinic and is a member of the Zeta Chapter of Phi Beta Mu International Bandmasters Fraternity She continues to make numerous appearances as adjudicator, conductor, and clinician throughout the United States and has recently joined the Conn Selmer Division of educational clinicians.
+Her professional affiliations include: MSBOA, NAfME, IAJE, CBDNA, and Delta Kappa Gamma Society International Professional Teacher Association.
 Dr. Land is a member of the National Band Association and has served as a national representative on the NBA executive board of directors.
 Mary Land is also on the faculty of the prestigious Interlochen Arts Camp as the conductor of the Intermediate Division Wind Symphony and conductor of the Interlochen Faculty Brass Ensemble.

 A clinic geared toward the veteran teachers on how they are a model for the younger generation.